AndrewWPhillips/eggql/README.md

 ### Interfaces

 Interfaces (and unions) are an advanced, but sometimes useful, feature of GraphQL.
 Interfaces are similar to interfaces in the type system of Go, so you may be surprised that **eggql** does not use Go interfaces to implement GraphQL interfaces.
-Instead it uses struct embedding.
+Instead, it uses struct embedding.

 To demonstrate interfaces we are going to change the Star Wars example so that the `Character` type is an interface.
 But first we introduce two new types `Human` and `Droid` for GraphQL object types that **implement** the `Character` interface.